EmmanuelNiyonshuti/AirBnB_clone/README.md

 ## Project Description

-Welcome to My AirBnB Clone project!
+Welcome to my AirBnB Clone project!
 This project is an essential step towards building a full web application.
 The primary goal of this initial phase is developing the backend and integrating it with a console application using the cmd module in Python.

 ### Data Storage

 Data, represented as Python objects, is generated and stored in a JSON file, acting as a database.
-We built a storage system for storing our objects in a JSON file and retrieving them using the json module in Python 3.
+I built a storage system for storing my objects in a JSON file and retrieving them using the json module in Python 3.

 ### Command-Line Interface